IISD-ELA/info-sheets/README.md

-# IISD Infosheets for Data Requests
+# Info Sheets for IISD-ELA Dataset Metadata

 Welcome!
-This is a repository where infosheets for several datasets for the IISD can be found.
+This is a repository where info sheets for several datasets for the IISD-ELA can be found.

 Clicking on of the links below will bring you to the respective infosheet, otherwise use the directory to navigate on the left.